vickCoder7/vickCoder7/README.md

 ---

-_“The best way to predict the future is to invent it.” – Alan Kay_ "Life doesn't owe anyone anything." - _
+_“The best way to predict the future is to invent it.” – Alan Kay_

+_“Life doesn't owe you anything.”_

 ---